We have already discussed Chinese tea tradition and Japanese tea tradition, but how about the rest of the world?

 Granted, most tea we find in other countries all over the world once did come from China through the Silk Road, and then slowly developed to have their own tradition and drinking practices in other countries.

-These tea drinking traditions that we list are only referring to drinks made from the camellia sinensis plant.
-Everything else that is not made from camellia sinensis is more accurately referred to as a tisane.
+The tea-drinking traditions we list refer only to drinks made from the Camellia sinensis plant.
+Everything else that is not made from Camellia sinensis is more accurately referred to as a tisane.
 These may include herbal blends, fruit teas, rooibos, and yerba mate, amongst others.

 Here are some of the tea drinking traditions that exist around the world: